 Enhanced Safety

 Since LinkedIn actively discourages automation tools, maintaining human-like activity patterns is crucial.
+Unlike other automation tools, GetSales will not run your account 24/7, bringing you LinkedIn restrictions.
 The Sender’s Schedule feature helps mimic natural behavior by ensuring your account operates only during realistic working hours, reducing the risk of detection and restrictions.

 How to Use Sender’s Schedule